CIS565-Fall-2015/Project3-CUDA-Path-Tracer/README.md

 ![](img/03AntiA_on.PNG) |![](img/03AntiA_off.png)

 ### Work-efficient Stream Compaction with Shared Memory

+For below's screenshot, it is an open scene with camera's depth 8, resolution 800*800.
+The number of rays reduces from 640000 to 97004 after 8 depth's bouncing.

 ![](img/Analysis/SharedMem.PNG)

 --------------------------
 ## Analysis
 **Open vs Closed scenes**

+In an open scene, many rays interact with nothing after several bounces.
+Thus using stream compaction can optimize the render process when depth is larger than a certain value.

 ![](img/Analysis/OpenScene.png)

+However, when the scene is closed, only very small amount of rays get terminated even if there are a great amount of bounces.
+For this condition, the advantages of reducing ray numbers by sream compaction cannot trade off the calculation and memory accessing time.
+Therefore, as expected, stream compaction performs poor for closed scenes.

 ![](img/Analysis/CloseScene.png)

 --------------------------